-Professor of Law, Associate Dean for Faculty, Director of the Institute for Compliance, and Co-Director of the Institute for Law and the Humanities
+Professor of Law, Associate Dean for Cross-Disciplinary Initiatives, Director of the Institute for Compliance, and Co-Director of the Institute for Law and the Humanities

 In the field of women's legal history, Felice Batlan is both subject and scholar.
 Her nine years of practical legal experience supplement her rigorous academic career, in which she has published and presented extensively on the topics of legal history, women in the legal profession, and feminist legal theory—occasionally appearing alongside such prominent feminist figures as Gloria Steinem.
 She has also provided expert commentary on numerous radio and television programs.
 Her new book, Women and Justice for the Poor: A History of Legal Aid, 1863–1945 (Cambridge University Press 2015), which won the prestigious 2016 Hurst Award for the best book in socio-legal history, explores the history of the development of legal aid in the United States and the significant and unknown role that women played as both providers and clients of legal aid.